This article on Pulau Ubin was last updated in August 2020.

 Visit all the quarries

-There are several quarries to visit on Pulau Ubin and you can visit them all depending on how much time you have.
-Pekan Quarry is the closest to the village and Ubin Quarry is on the west and has some nice viewpoints, particularly from Puaka’s Hill after a slightly strenuous 74m hike to the highest point on the island.
+There are several quarries on Pulau Ubin and you can visit them all depending on how much time you have.
+Pekan Quarry is the closest to the village and Ubin Quarry is on the west and has some nice viewpoints, particularly from Puaka’s Hill also known as Butterfly Hill, after a 74m walk up to the highest point on the island surrounded by flying butterfiles.

 Wei Tuo Fa Gong Temple, near Ubin Quarry is a multi-purpose shrine that contains various gods and religious figures from Buddha to Hindu spirits.